“Isn’t there anyone who knows what Christmas is all about?!” “Sure, Charlie Brown. I can tell you...”

 During the holidays, you’ll find ample volunteer opportunities, on campus and off, coordinated by both Catholic and secular groups.
 Whether you’re collecting nonperishables or warm hats, gloves, and scarves, organizing a fundraising dinner or serving one to the poor, there’s a charity effort for any schedule, interest, and ability.
 Ask your school’s office of student, spiritual, or Catholic life/Newman Center for volunteer ideas and plans.
 (Learn more about service learning in this article, "Count on Service Learning.")

 Don’t forget: while it’s a blessing that so many people feel inclined to give of their time and money around the holidays, food banks, homeless shelters, animal rescue associations, etc., need volunteers and donations all year long—and your Catholic campus ministry can help you stay involved!
 (You may also want to look into scholarships related to service activities, like the Bishop Maher Catholic Leadership Scholarship at the University of San Diego, or the Service to the Faith scholarship offered by Avila University.)

 So, during this season of twinkling lights and tinsel, in between the snazzy holiday parties and the scramble to find the perfect present, you can find plenty of ways to reconnect with and celebrate your faith on campus.
 All you need do is look around!

 And with that, I leave you with that timeless scene from A Charlie Brown Christmas, when Linus, with eloquence well beyond his years (and security blanket), explains “what Christmas is all about.”

-Any Christmas campus events we should know about?
+Any Christmas campus events happening on your campus we should know about?
 Post them in the comments!